 Strengthen Community Based Care to minimize health inequalities and improve the integration of vulnerable migrants and refugees into local communities (MigHealthCare)

-Primary investigator: Professor Hannah Bradby (Department of Sociology, Uppsala University).
+Primary investigator in Sweden: Professor Hannah Bradby (Department of Sociology, Uppsala University).

 Funding: This project is funded by the European Commission consumers, health, agriculture and food executive agency health programme.